hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ![Github Secrets]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/github_secrets.png)

-Whenever I raise an issue now on a repo (even from the mobile app!) that has this workflow installed, it will kick off that action and ensure the issue is assigned to the project you have chosen.
+Whenever I raise an issue now on a repo (even from the mobile app!) that has this workflow installed, from any github account I might add, it will kick off that action and ensure the issue is assigned to the project you have chosen.
 No more forgetting of ideas now and all my work lands on the hungovercoders board.
 Victory!

 ![Github Action]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/github_action.png)